ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Composite Attester {#compositeattester}

-A Composite Attester is an entity composed of multiple sub-entities that its trustworthiness has to be determined by evaluating all these sub-entities.
+A Composite Attester is an entity composed of multiple sub-entities such that its trustworthiness has to be determined by evaluating all these sub-entities.
 Each sub-entity has at least one Attesting Environment collecting the claims from at least one Target Environment, then this sub-entity generates Evidence